 Are you longing for a cleaner, more streamlined kitchen that is free of clutter but not personality?
 Perhaps now is the time to claim back your space and create the minimalist kitchen of your dreams.

 Opt for clean, white kitchen units over open shelves to hide any clutter.
-Bright white or off-white colors are the choice of many who follow the minimalist lifestyle.
+Bright white or off-white colours are the choice of many who follow the minimalist lifestyle.
 Choose kitchen cabinets with laminate or melamine doors.
 Their glossy surfaces are not only easy to keep clean but reflect light to give the illusion of more space.
 Kitchen units without handles are ideal for the minimalist kitchen design.

 Now that the majority of your kitchen equipment is hidden, you can afford to have a few carefully selected items on display.
 Consider the overall style you’re going for.
 A more modern minimalist may opt for a few copper items on display.
 If you’re more traditional, an elegantly worn chopping board or earthen vase could work wonders.
 A carefully curated selection of items on display can make a room feel pared down without appearing bare.